Top 10 Teams

 Overview

-Welcome to EvanMiya College Basketball Analytics!
+Welcome to EvanMiya College Basketball Analytics, where you can find team ratings, player ratings, lineup metrics, transfer portal rankings, game predictions, and much more.
 The main objective of our work is to assess college basketball team and player strength.
 We have created an advanced statistical metric, Bayesian Performance Rating (BPR), which quantifies how effective a team or player is, using advanced box-score metrics, play-by-play data, and historical information.
 This metric is predictive in nature, which means that each rating is fine-tuned to predict performance in future games.

 There are several pages of analysis (plus several more that appear when appropriate):